MetPX/sarracenia/doc/sr_subscribe.1.rst

 For the most pythonic experience one should use the *import* option.
 For example::

-  flow_plugin sarra.plugin.msg.log.Log
+  flow_plugin sarra.flowcb.msg.log.Log

 The log.py file included in the package is like this::

-  from sarra.plugin import Plugin import logging
+  from sarra.flowcb import FlowCB import logging

   logger = logging.getLogger( __name__ )